Fedec96/fedec96/README.md

 #### I speak Italian, English, JavaScript, TypeScript, Python, HTML, CSS and COBOL.

-Being a purist and perfectionist are my strengths and weaknesses.

-I worked with banks, insurance companies and in fashion industry for a long time and I'm currently a front-end developer for science and research, based in Ferrara.

-What I've worked with:

-- IBM 3270
-- IBM AS/400
-- CodeIgniter
-- Django
-- Bootstrap
-- jQuery
-- React
-- Next.js
-- FastAPI
-- Authentication (OIDC, JWT)
+Based in Ferrara, after a short but enriching experience in working with banks and insurance companies, I now work as a leading front-end developer in the field of the Earth Observation.

+:heart: Currently in a relationship with: Next.js, TypeScript, FastAPI